 "I didn't earn millions (in salary) and I didn't drive a Porsche," said Kerviel, who was paid 50,000 euros a year plus tens of thousands more in bonuses when the scandal erupted in January 2008.

 "Have you seen my apartment?
 Forty-five square metres (485 square feet), no masters' paintings.
 Ikea furniture," the sign of a simple lifestyle, he added.

 Some commentators have interpreted his big risk-taking as motivated by the desire to prove himself, a young man from a modest background, among the ranks of high-flying traders from elite schools.

 Societe Generale says he worked out how to circumvent complex risk-control mechanisms and its lawyer Jean Veil accused him of "duplicity" in reassuring his employers that all was well.

-Kerviel had sought acquittal on the charges of breach of trust, falsifying and using fake documents and entering false data into company computers, for which he received three years in jail plus two years suspended and was ordered to pay 4.9 billion dollars' damages to his former employer.
+Kerviel had sought acquittal on the charges of breach of trust, falsifying and using fake documents and entering false data into company computers, for which he was sentenced to three years in jail plus two years suspended and was ordered to pay 4.9 billion dollars' damages to his former employer.